This is the winter you finally make it to Japan. Here’s how to do it right.

 Traveling to Japan With Ski Gear In Tow

-Be sure to check the latest COVID-19 regulations and advisories regarding traveling to Japan from the U.S. From the U.S., you’ll fly an international flight into Tokyo’s Narita International Airport.
+Be sure to check the latest travel advisories regarding traveling to Japan from the U.S. From the U.S., you’ll fly an international flight into Tokyo’s Narita International Airport.
 You can find direct flights to Tokyo from many major U.S. cities, including Chicago, Los Angeles, New York, San Francisco, Seattle, Detroit, Minneapolis/St. Paul, Salt Lake City, Denver, and Portland.
 Gomez says it’s worth it to stay a night or more in Tokyo to explore the city.
 Otherwise, you can hop a connecting flight or another mode of transportation to the ski destination of your choosing.

 If you’re heading to the north island of Hokkaido, home to popular ski resorts like Niseko, Furano, and Rusutsu, there’s a bullet train that goes from Tokyo to Sapporo, but most skiers choose to fly from Tokyo to Sapporo’s New Chitose Airport.
 That airport even has its own onsen, or bathhouse, so you can soak in healing hot springs the minute you get off your flight.
 From the airport in Sapporo, you can hop a bus, rent a car (note that you’ll need an international driver’s license to do this), or book a private transfer to your accommodations.

 If you’re staying on the main isle of Honshu, home to ski destinations including Nagano, Myoko, and Hakuba, you can take a bus, train, or private taxi to reach your destination directly from the airport in Tokyo.
 No additional flight needed.

 The Best Places to Ski in Japan: There are Two Main Ski Regions.